The magnificent London Bridge west of Port Campbell

 It was named after Alexander Campbell, a farmer, whaler and trader.
 Campbell took shelter in the Port Campbell inlet during a Bass Strait storm in about 1843.
 Port Phillip’s Superintendent LaTrobe showed Port Campbell on a sketch map that he drew in 1846.

-White water racing through The Arch west of Port Campbell
+The magnificent London Bridge west of Port Campbell

 Copyright © Victorian Places, 2015.
 All rights reserved.